Emil and the Detectives: Sequel

-Adaptation
+Adaptations

 The story has been filmed several times.
 An early German version from 1931 featured a screenplay by the young Billy Wilder, with uncredited writing work by Emeric Pressburger and starring Rolf Wenkhaus as Emil.
 The film proved to be a commercial success and is widely considered to be the best film adaptation.
 There were subsequent versions filmed in 1935 (United Kingdom, remake of 1931 film), 1954 (West Germany, again a remake of the 1931 film), 1964 (United States, produced by Walt Disney Productions), Emiler Goenda Bahini (Bangladesh, 1980) and 2001 (Germany).
 There was also a 1952 British television series which condensed the story into three 35-minute episodes.

 Red Earth Theatre produced the first stage adaptation of Emil and the Detectives in the UK.
 Co-produced with MAC (Birmingham), their production toured England from September to November 2013.
 It was adapted and directed by Wendy Rouse and Amanda Wilde, and designed by Laura McEwen.

 In December 2013, Carl Miller's adaptation opened on the main Olivier stage at London's National Theatre, in a production directed by Bijan Sheibani and designed by Bunny Christie.

 Emil and the Detectives greatly helped launch the sub-genre of children's detective fiction, depicting groups of children banding together to solve mysteries and catch criminals, which in English became popular through the writings of Enid Blyton.